What is Basaglar?

 Basaglar (insulin glargine) is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.
 Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.

-Basaglar is used to improve blood sugar control in adults and children with type 1 diabetes mellitus.
+Basaglar is used to improve blood sugar control in adults and children with diabetes mellitus.

 Never share a Basaglar KwikPen with another person, even if the needle has been changed.

-You should not use Basaglar if you are having an episode of hypoglycemia (low blood sugar), or if you are in a state of diabetic ketoacidosis.
+You should not use Basaglar if you are having an episode of hypoglycemia (low blood sugar), or if you are in a state of diabetic ketoacidosis (call your doctor for treatment).

 Basaglar is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.
 Changing any of these factors can affect your blood sugar levels.